fr33bits/SpaceSync/README.md

 ## Set-up

-Tested on: Windows 10 and 11, macOS 14, Kali Linux
+Tested on: Windows 10 and 11, macOS 14

 ### Prerequisites